JudgeGroovyman/JudgeGroovyman.github.io/MusicMaking.md

 4. Free Auditory L12x
 5. Free Amp Sims by [LePou](https://plugins4free.com/dev/258/) some have bugs but some are great
 1. Free Morevox Harmonic Saturation Impulse Responses (not just the amps)
+1. Free Amplitube (free amps sometimes, lots of sales, new amps for $35 at most)
 1. ----------
 1. Free Bluecat Recording Tools Freeware
 3. Free Ignite NadIR IR Loader (comes with emmissary)